Light Intensity for Marijuana Plants

 Light intensity is the magnitude of light energy per unit of area.
 It is at its greatest near the bulb and diminishes rapidly as it moves away from the light source.

-For example, plants that are 2 feet from a lamp receive 1/4th of the amount of light received by a lamp 1 foot away!
+For example, plants that are 2 feet from a lamp receive 1/4th of the amount of light received by a plant 1 foot away from the lamp!
 Crazy no?

 An HID (High Intensity Discharge) lamp that emits 100k initial lumens will only yield 11 111 lumens 3 feet (90cm) away from it.

-If you couple this with an a poorly designed reflective hood and your beautiful buds will suffer badly!
+Couple this with a poorly designed reflective hood and your beautiful buds will suffer badly!

 High Intensity Discharge Light Bulbs